 Are you a beach bar, umbrella and sun-lounger beach kind of person, or do you prefer something more out-of-the-way?
 The beaches in southern Rethymno, cater to every taste.
 Some of the closest to Agia Galini are Agios Pavlos, Agios Georgios, Triopetra and Ligkres, while Souda, Damnoni and Ammouthi are nearer Plakias.

-In the vicinity is another of Crete’s greatest attractions.
-The Preveli lagoon and famous palm forest begin where the Megas River and its Kourtaliotiko Gorge meet the sea, promising an exotic flavour to your holiday.
+In the vicinity is another Cretan favourite: the Preveli lagoon and famous palm forest begin where the Megas River and Kourtaliotiko Gorge meet the sea.
 You can walk there but there are also boats from Plakias.

 Hidden gems of Agia Galini

-The Kotsyfos Gorge is one of those hidden secrets you have to discover.
+The Kotsyfos Gorge is one of Crete’s hidden secrets.
 If you don’t feel like hiking the gorge, you can admire it from the road.
 It extends from Kanevos village to Plakias.
-If you do hike it, you’ll be amazed by the vertical rocks and you can take a breather at the chapel built into the rock face.
+If you do hike it, you’ll be amazed by the vertical rocks and the chapel built into the rockface.

-This steep gorge with its caves is truly impressive.
-It begins at Koxari village and ends up at the Preveli lagoon next to the sea.
-Soon after you start walking, you’ll arrive at the chapel of the Blessed Nikolaos Kourtaliotis, set in a verdant spot where spring waters gush from within the rock.
+This steep gorge begins at Koxari village and ends at the Preveli lagoon by the sea.
+Soon after you start walking, you’ll arrive at the chapel of the Blessed Nikolaos Kourtaliotis, set in a spot where spring waters gush from within the rock.
 A hermit is said to have lived in the gorge in the mid-17th century and legend has it that the spring appeared thanks to his miraculous touch.

 Agios Pavlos Beach

-- Agia Galini: A famous beach, in the sheltered embrace of the Libyan Sea
+- Agia Galini: A famous beach, in the embrace of the sea

 - Kotsyfos Gorge